Sample Letter to Request a Functional Behavioral Assessment

 When these criteria are met, the school is responsible to review and amend the student’s services to ensure that the behaviors are addressed to prevent future escalations.
 If there isn’t a BIP, the school is required to develop one by initiating an FBA.
 If there is a BIP, the school is required to review and amend it to better serve the student’s needs.

-Request FBA formally, in writing
+Request FBA Formally, in Writing

 Family caregivers can request an FBA/BIP process any time there are concerns that a student’s behavior is a barrier to their education.
 Families have the right to participate in all educational decision making for their students.
-See PAVE’s article: Parent Participation in Special Education Process is a Priority Under Federal Law.

 Make any request for an evaluation in writing.
 This is important because: